markgw/uh-nlp2021/docs/week6/index.md

 ## Exercise 9: Human Evaluation

 >**Submit to Moodle** your answers to the following questions.
 A few sentences each is sufficient.
-> 1. What kinds of questions would you ask if you were to conduct an intrinstic human evaluation on this task?
+> 1. What kinds of questions would you ask if you were to conduct an intrinstic human evaluation of the restaurant description task?
-> 2. Can you come up with an extrinsic human evaluation for this task?
+> 2. Can you come up with an extrinsic human evaluation for the task, perhaps with some minor modification but still using the same underlying meaning representations?
 > 3. Read Section 4.2 from the [Findings of the E2E NLG Challenge](https://arxiv.org/pdf/1810.01170.pdf) paper.
-How did seq2seq systems compare to other interms of naturalness and quality?
+How did seq2seq systems compare to others in terms of naturalness and quality?
-> 4. Do you think naturalness or quality (~correctness) is more important for a system describing (perhaps recommending) restaurants?
-Come up with an example of both a system where correctness is much more important than fluency, and one where the reverse holds true.
+> 4. Do you think quality (~correctness) or naturalness is more important for a system describing (perhaps recommending) restaurants?
+Come up with an example of both a system where correctness is much more important than fluency/naturalness, and one where the reverse holds true.
+You don't have to limit your examples to the restaurant domain.